The Corporate Tax Planning Law Review: United Kingdom

 - the interest is paid on a quoted Eurobond (i.e., debt listed on a recognised stock exchange);

-- the interest is paid on debt traded on a multilateral trading facility operated by a recognised stock exchange in an EEA territory; or
+- the interest is paid on debt traded on a multilateral trading facility operated by a recognised stock exchange regulated in the UK, the EEA or Gibraltar; or

 - the interest is paid on qualifying private placements.